hyper-potato/Notes-in-the-winter/0_Machine Learning/Supervised Learning/5_Ensemble Methods/2_Random Forest.md

 1. Sample m data sets D1,…,Dm from D with replacement.

-2. For each Dj train a full decision tree hj() (max-depth = ∞) with one small modification: before each split randomly subsample **k ≤ d** features (without replacement) and only consider these for your split.
-(This further increases the variance of the trees.)
+2. For each Dj, train a full decision tree hj() (max-depth = ∞) with one small modification: before each split randomly subsample **k ≤ d** features (without replacement) and only consider these for your split.
+(This further increases the variance/randomness of the trees.)
 Find the best from these k features. (for every single split, we sample k features a fresh)

+   (Ensure Bias is roughly low)

 3. The final classifier is $h(\mathbf{x})=\frac{1}{m}\sum_{j=1}^m h_j(\mathbf{x})$.

    **hyperparameters: K and m**